Eastern Shore / Ed Irmler Memorial Skate

 LOOKS LIKE RAIN?

-Our rain date is Sunday, October 25.
-If the weather looks bad or questionable, I will post an update on the Facebook event.
+Our rain date is the next day, Sunday.
+If the weather looks bad or questionable, look for an update on the Facebook event.
 Let's focus event discussion here, to reduce confusion (especially on event day) as to where to post and look.

 Start from corner of Talbot St. and Mill St. in St. Michaels, MD